Extraordinary Alexandria Bios

 Vice President, Potomac Riverboat Company

 Taking pride in serving as a vital part of Alexandria's business community, Charlotte Hall is ecstatic to call Alexandria her home.
 After moving to the city over 22 years ago, Hall immediately immersed herself in the diverse entrepreneurial community and has committed herself to working towards improving business in Alexandria ever since.
 For over 20 years, Hall has been the vice president of the Potomac Riverboat Company in Old Town, a family-owned business providing over 30 years of service.
 William Pollack, the founder and owner of the company, brought Hall to Alexandria and credits her with truly becoming absorbed in the community, beyond her position with PRC.
-She has served on multiple boards including the Alexandria Chamber of Commerce, the Alexandria Convention and Visitors Association and the Old Town Business Association, and stood as a voice for business owners throughout the Alexandria community.
+She has served on multiple boards including the Alexandria Chamber of Commerce, Visit Alexandria and the Old Town Business Association, and stood as a voice for business owners throughout the Alexandria community.
 In 2010, Charlotte was honored at the Alexandria Chamber of Commerce Business Awards Dinner as "Business Leader of the Year" for her unwavering commitment to business improvement in Alexandria.
 She refers to her relationships with other companies, neighbors, volunteers and Board members as her greatest satisfactions.
 Known for her great sense of humor and a love for stylish sunglasses, Hall is embraced and respected for her strength and courage to lead others and for serving as an Extraordinary Alexandrian.

 Benjamin Fiore-Walker - Town Crier